matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 protocols such as TLS.

 5) What is the purpose of Cloud Security Command Center (CSCC) in GCP?
-CSCC is a comprehensive security management and data risk platform for GCP that helps you prevent, detect, and respond to threats.
+Answer: CSCC is a comprehensive security management and data risk platform for GCP that helps you prevent, detect, and respond to threats.
 It provides visibility into and control over cloud resources, allowing you to scan for sensitive data, detect common web vulnerabilities, and review access rights.